Lukut Fort and Museum: Lukut museum

-The museum was established by the Department of Museums and Antiquities (now the Department of Museums Malaysia) in association with the Government of Negeri Sembilan to provide historical information about the history and culture of the 19th century in the Lijiang River area.
+The museum was established by the Department of Museums and Antiquities (now the Department of Museums Malaysia) in association with the Government of Negeri Sembilan to provide historical information about the history and culture of the 19th century in the Lukut area.
 It was inaugurated on 9 April 1999.
 The museum, at the foot of the hill in Lukut town, is a double-storied building.
-It has four display sections which bring out the history of Lukut (of its past mining days) in particular, and also history of Negri Sembilan.
-The exhibits relating to the history of Lukut is traced from the early nineteenth century to the time it became the district of Sungai Ujong (Negeri Sembilan) in 1880; the historical rulers covered in the museum are Raja Busu, Raja Jaafar, Raja Jumaat and Raja Bot who contributed to the economic prosperity of the region.
-Traditional culture of the community, and the customs and traditions of the practice of Adat perpatih (rules of life), typical to the state, are displayed.
+It has four display sections which bring out the history of Lukut (of its past mining days) in particular, and also history of Negeri Sembilan.
+The exhibits relating to the history of Lukut is traced from the early nineteenth century to the time of its cession to the district of Sungai Ujong (Negeri Sembilan) in 1880; the historical rulers covered in the museum are Raja Busu, Raja Jaafar, Raja Jumaat and Raja Bot who contributed to the economic prosperity of the region.
+Traditional culture of the community, and the customs and traditions of the practice of Adat Perpatih (rules of life), typical to the state, are displayed.
 The artefacts include the antiquities from the Dutch VOC warship Nassau that was sunk in the Battle of Cape Rachado, off the coast of Port Dickson in 1606.